John Farnham: Use of his music

-In 2015, Farnham and Wheatley spoke out against the use of his iconic signature song, "You're the Voice", being used by Reclaim Australia, an anti-Islamic group, and again in 2020 in regard to its use at anti-lockdown rallies during the stage 4 COVID-19 pandemic in Melbourne, Victoria, which Wheatley described as offensive to Farnham.
+In 2015 Farnham and Wheatley spoke out against the use of his iconic signature song, "You're the Voice", being used by Reclaim Australia, an anti-Islamic group, and again in 2020 in regard to its use at anti-lockdown rallies during the stage 4 COVID-19 pandemic in Melbourne, which Wheatley described as offensive to Farnham.

 From 3 September 2023, with Farnham's support, "You're the Voice" was used to advocate for the "Yes" campaign in the 2023 Australian Indigenous Voice referendum, a vote to change the Australian Constitution to enshrine a Voice to Parliament for Indigenous Australians.
 The song plays as a soundtrack for a video ad directed by filmmaker Warwick Thornton, which was rolled out on social and other digital media and television.
 On 10 October 2023, Farnham was one of 25 Australians of the Year who signed an open letter supporting the Yes vote.
+However, the referendum was defeated.

 Other activities

-Farnham has supported several charities over the years, including headlining the 2019 Hay Mate series of concert for Australia's farming community, which raised over 4.4 million dollars.

-Farnham won Book of the Year, Audiobook of the Year and Biography of the Year at the 2025 Australian Book Industry Awards for his memoir, The Voice Inside.
+Farnham has supported several charities over the years, including "Rwandan refugees, Farm Aid, Community Aid Abroad, and the Starlight Foundation for children with terminal illnesses."
+He headlined the 2019 Hay Mate series of concerts for Australia's farming community, which raised over 4.4 million dollars.
+As a writer he won Book of the Year, Audiobook of the Year and Biography of the Year at the 2025 Australian Book Industry Awards for his memoir, The Voice Inside.
+The autobiography is co-written with Poppy Stockell.